 Frustrations and irritations are generated from stress, which develops more anger.
 When we are stressed, we get angry and when we get angry we get more stressed.
 If not handled properly, anger can be life-threatening.

 When anything happens against our desire and we are not ready to accept that, we get angry.
 Basically it is a thought process that doesn’t allow us to accept anything which is against our wish.
 Rigid thinking shapes a person’s inner belief system very weak, causing emotions to become fragile.
 When the inner belief system is weak, it brings strong negative reactions inside and people do not accept anything else than what their irrational thoughts have believed what is correct.
 Ultimately person rejects any other opinion and burst out in anger.

 There is big difference between strong in words, action and showing anger.
 When anger erupts, our actions and decisions weaken.
-In contradictory, when a belief system is strong, we are ready to accept other’s opinions, our anger is under control and our ability to take strong actions to develop.
+In contradictory, when a belief system is strong, we are ready to accept other’s opinions.
+Our anger is under control and our ability to take strong actions develop.